sampsyo/home/_drafts/microsurvey.md

 ---

-> What topics do you think should be included in such a workshop?
-[The question is about a hypothetical co-located workshop on diversity topics. --ed.]
+> What topics do you think should be included in such a workshop? *[The question is about a hypothetical co-located workshop on diversity topics. ---ed.]*

 I'm not sure whether this is a good idea because I'm not sure whether it would be productive.
 At this point, I feel like the right next steps are fairly clear---it's hard for me to come up with workshop elements (talks, panels, debates, etc.) that would help more than action at the executive level.
 Or, to use an aphorism: perhaps we've done enough talking, and now we just need action.